mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Customizing Input Units for Keywords
-By default, the `magnitude` and `variance` keywords are expected to be provided in per-unit (pu).
+By default, the `magnitude` and `variance` keywords are expected to be provided in per-unit.
 However, users have the flexibility to express these values in amperes (A) if they prefer.
 Take a look at the following example:
 ```@example addAmmeterSI
 using JuliaGrid # hide
 @default(unit)  # hide